dennisnderitu254/Twitter-Prime-Web-App/README.md

 [Sidebar.tsx](https://github.com/dennisnderitu254/Twitter-Prime-Web-App/blob/main/components/layout/Sidebar.tsx)

-`The Sidebar Component` enders the main navigation sidebar for a Twitter-like application.
+`The Sidebar Component` sets up the main navigation sidebar for a Twitter-like application.
 It utilizes the useCurrentUser hook to fetch the current user's information and dynamically displays navigation items based on user authentication.

 `Fetching Current User Data:`
 ```